Reducing Greenhouse Gas Emissions

 GenerAl Conference Legislation

 The 2024 General Conference passed some legislation about reducing emissions with some suggested tasks (paragraphs 2533.8 and 2550.11 and resolutions 1215 and 1216.)
 There was also legislation on green teams, church land use and use of plastics that could also be of relevance as you think about reducing your emissions.
+There is also a study guide for this part of the legislation.

 In summary:

-- ¶2533.8 urges churches to conduct an annual carbon footprint and/or greenhouse gas emissions audit of their buildings, grounds, and facilities.
+• ¶2533.8 urges churches to conduct an annual carbon footprint and/or greenhouse gas emissions audit of their buildings, grounds, and facilities.

-- ¶2550.11 requires an evaluation of all church buildings, grounds, and facilities in relation to their impact on the church’s ability to be carbon neutral and/or have net zero greenhouse gas emissions together with a plan to achieve this.
+• ¶2550.11 requires an evaluation of all church buildings, grounds, and facilities in relation to their impact on the church’s ability to be carbon neutral and/or have net zero greenhouse gas emissions together with a plan to achieve this.

-- Resolution 1215 is about confessing our failure to steward the earth and committing to net-zero greenhouse gas emissions by 2050.
+• Resolution 1215 is about confessing our failure to steward the earth and committing to net-zero greenhouse gas emissions by 2050.

-- Resolution 1216 is about supporting and advocating for legislative and policy efforts to reduce the nation’s emissions, and doing this in a manner that is compassionate to those who are most disadvantaged and impoverished; and placing climate justice at the forefront of preaching and teaching ministries.
+• Resolution 1216 is about supporting and advocating for legislative and policy efforts to reduce the nation’s emissions, and doing this in a manner that is compassionate to those who are most disadvantaged and impoverished; and placing climate justice at the forefront of preaching and teaching ministries.

 Where to Start